navwar/gosync/README.md

   gosync sync SOURCE DESTINATION

 Flags:
   -a, --all                                        Include directory entries whose names begin with a dot (‘.’).
       --aws-access-key-id string                   AWS Access Key ID
-      --aws-assume-role-duration duration   Expiry duration of the STS credentials for assuming a role. (default 15m0s) --aws-bucket-key-enabled              bucket key enabled
+      --aws-assume-role-duration duration          Expiry duration of the STS credentials for assuming a role. (default 15m0s)
+      --aws-bucket-key-enabled                     bucket key enabled
       --aws-default-region string                  AWS Default Region
       --aws-insecure-skip-verify                   Skip verification of AWS TLS certificate --aws-mfa-serial string                      AWS MFA Serial
       --aws-partition string                       AWS Partition (default "aws")
       --aws-profile string                         AWS Profile (default "default")
       --aws-region string                          AWS Region (overrides default region) --aws-retry-max-attempts int                 the maximum number attempts an AWS API client will call an operation that fails with a retryable error. (default 5)
       --aws-role-arn string                        AWS Role ARN
       --aws-s3-endpoint string                     AWS S3 Endpoint URL
-      --aws-s3-use-path-style               Use path-style addressing (default is to use virtual-host-style addressing) --aws-secret-access-key string        AWS Secret Access Key
+      --aws-s3-use-path-style                      Use path-style addressing (default is to use virtual-host-style addressing)
+      --aws-secret-access-key string               AWS Secret Access Key
       --aws-session-token string                   AWS Session Token
       --check-timestamps                           check timestamps are equal -d, --debug                                      print debug messages
+      --delete                                     delete files at destination that do not exist at source --destination-aws-access-key-id string       AWS Access Key ID for destination --destination-aws-profile string             AWS Profile for destination (default "default") --destination-aws-region string              AWS Region for destination
+      --destination-aws-s3-endpoint string         AWS S3 Endpoint URL for destination --destination-aws-s3-use-path-style          Use path-style addressing (default is to use virtual-host-style addressing) for destination
-      --delete                              delete files at destination that do not exist at source -e, --exclude string                      a colon-separated list of paths to exclude with support for wildcards, e.g, path, *path, path*, or *path*.
+      --destination-aws-secret-access-key string   AWS Secret Access Key for destination --destination-aws-session-token string       AWS Session Token for destination -e, --exclude string                             a colon-separated list of paths to exclude with support for wildcards, e.g, path, *path, path*, or *path*.
   -h, --help                                       help for sync
       --human-readable-file-size                   display file sizes in human-readable format --limit int                                  limit number of files copied (default -1) --log-client-requests                        log AWS client requests
       --log-client-responses                       log AWS client responses
       --log-client-retries                         log AWS client retries
       --log-client-signing                         log AWS client signature requests -f, --log-format string                          output log format.
 Either jsonl or text. (default "text") --log-path string                            path to the log output.
 Defaults to the operating system's stdout device. (default "-")
-      --log-perm string                     file permissions for log output file as unix file mode. (default "0600") --magic-number                        include magic number in output as hex --max-directory-entries int           maximum directory entries for each page returned by the filesystem (default -1) --max-pages int                       maximum number of pages to return from the filesystem when reading a directory (default -1)
+      --log-perm string                            file permissions for log output file as unix file mode. (default "0600") --magic-number                               include magic number in output as hex --max-directory-entries int                  maximum directory entries for each page returned by the filesystem (default -1)
+      --max-pages int                              maximum number of pages to return from the filesystem when reading a directory (default -1)
   -p, --parents                                    create parent directories for destination if they do not exist
       --part-size int                              size of parts in bytes when transferring to S3 (minimum 4194304) (default 104857600)
   -r, --recursive                                  recursively list sub-directories breadth-first
+      --source-aws-access-key-id string            AWS Access Key ID for source --source-aws-profile string                  AWS Profile for source (default "default") --source-aws-region string                   AWS Region for source
+      --source-aws-s3-endpoint string              AWS S3 Endpoint URL for source --source-aws-s3-use-path-style               Use path-style addressing (default is to use virtual-host-style addressing) for source
-      --threads int                         maximum number of parallel threads (default 1) -t, --time-layout string                  the layout to use for file timestamps.
+      --source-aws-secret-access-key string        AWS Secret Access Key for source --source-aws-session-token string            AWS Session Token for source --threads int                                maximum number of parallel threads (default 1) -t, --time-layout string                         the layout to use for file timestamps.
 Use go layout format, or the name of a layout.
 Use gosync layouts to show all named layouts. (default "Default")
   -z, --time-zone string                           the timezone to use for file timestamps (default "Local")
       --timestamp-precision duration               precision to use when checking timestamps (default 1s)
 ```

 ## Examples